Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 Which Invoicing System Improves Cash Flow More?

-After 30 years in this business, I can tell you with certainty: cash flow kills more companies than lack of work.
-You can be booked three months out and still go bankrupt if nobody’s paying you.
+After 30 years in this business, cash flow kills more companies than lack of work.
+You can be booked three months out and still go bankrupt if nobody is paying you.
 The faster you convert completed work into cash in your bank account, the healthier your business.
+Both Jobber and Housecall Pro dramatically improve payment speed compared to traditional methods.
+The question is which one works better for your specific business model and customer base.

 Choose Housecall Pro Invoicing If: